Social Sciences

 • You will define your own questions and seek the answers together.
 The program leader will help you find the right sources and inspiration.
 Your findings will contribute to a bottom-up, multi-stakeholder regeneration process involving governments, local farmers, businesses, artists, and civil society.

-Regeneration is quickly becoming a trend in farming, finance, ecology, urban development, spiritual ecology and social change.
+Regeneration is quickly becoming a trend in farming, finance, ecology, urban development, spiritual ecology and social change, as an approach that takes us beyond sustainability as reducing harm, and instead as a practice to increase the ability to thrive.
 For places and living (eco)systems to thrive they need the capacity to regenerate, adapt to change, and be alive in the broadest sense of the word.
 But how do we ‘do’ regeneration at the scale of landscapes, place, ourselves, communities and systems?
-This course takes 'place' as the starting point of inquiry, reflection and practice.
-Its unique character, nature, dynamics and patterns as well as its stories, communities and potential.
-At once practical and philosophical, hands-on and deepening as the landscapes we inhabit mirror the inner landscapes from which we shape them.

-How would we develop our cities and countryside such that they support all life?
-That question guides our action research in the ecological corridor of the Amsterdam Wester Scheg that bridges urban life and countryside between Amsterdam and the North Sea.
-It is home to some of the lowest polders in the Netherlands, has the largest diversity of species and cultures, and has the last fertile soil of the city.
+The Amsterdam area in the Rhine-Meuse delta is one of the most engineered water systems in the world, but also one of the most diverse in terms of landuse, biodiversity, cultures, and economies.
+The summerschool works from the ecological corridor that connects Amsterdam to the North Sea, which is home to some of the lowest polders in the Netherlands.
 Many of the great challenges of society come together in this territory.
-The food transition, land enclosure, climate adaptation, struggling disadvantaged communities, to name but a few.
+The food transition, land enclosure, climate adaptation, water resilience, struggling disadvantaged communities, to name but a few.
 Meanwhile the city densifies, data- and distributions centres sprawl through the land, and families and farmers are trying to find ways to make ends meet.

 Building local capacity for renewal and vitality go hand in hand with the need to navigate the increasing pressures of the global market, climate change, or social inequality.
 What practices do we have at our disposal to navigate these pressures and develop life affirming interventions?
 How do we make sense of place in its different dynamics so it can be a home for all?
 What is our own role and place in such complex and large challenges?